-A high, 'truly effective' dose according to one report was 5 grams of the herb in tea.
+A high, 'truly effective' dose according to one report was 5 grams of the herb (not extract, which is stronger!) in tea.
 Some people report that you can get a mild-to-medium 'high', similar to marijuana from it.
 In any case it has been reported to go well with a glass of wine, which can intensify the effect.

 Supposedly a popular aphrodisiac worldwide, deer antler can be collected without hurting the deer, if done correctly.
 The antlers are rich in amino acids, growth and other hormones, and enzymes.

 Personally I would not recommend taking this long-term or regularly since it has hormones in it.
 Taking hormones even in small quantities can disrupt your own body's hormone balance (e.g. your body may stop producing the same hormone if it gets used to receiving it externally).

 According to some reports, to provoke sex-drive in both sexes, fresh ground dill seed is taken in a bit of honey, or in a glass of wine several hours before the effect is desired.
 Potentially increases fertility.
 Available in most supermarkets in dried and fresh form.

 In Singapore this fruit is considered a legendary aphrodisiac.
 The edible inside of this foul-smelling fruit is said to be incredibly delicious and sweet.
 It has high levels of estrogens and the amino acid tryptophan, which metabolises into serotonin.
 (Note that excess of both, estrogen and serotonin may be harmful to some people, however.)